SukkoPera/Hannes512/README.md

 ## Thanks
 * Hannes and Solder for the original design and documentation.
+* eslapion for the SRAM enable circuit, saving me endless hours of debugging.
 * Levente Hársfalvi (TLC) for plenty of help, in particular with the MOS 6529 replacement circuit.
 * siz for the memory test utility.
 * Alit Design for the [Crotah font](https://www.fontspace.com/crotah-font-f86873) used for the logo.